 Lateral Line Leaks

-In some instances, a high water bill can indicate that the pipes carrying water from your metered connection into your home may be cracked or have a loose joint.
-This could be due to the pipe’s age, seismic activity, an animal interaction, a tree root intrusion, etc.
+In some instances, a high-water bill can indicate that the pipes carrying water from your metered connection into your home may be cracked or have a loose joint.
+This could be due to the pipe’s age, seismic activity, animal interaction, tree root intrusion, etc.

-This is usually a very severe and you should contact a professional if you haven’t been able to track down the water leak via the above issues.
+This is usually very severe, and you should contact a professional if you haven’t been able to track down the water leak via the above issues.

-The Plumbing Nerds can help you save money on your water bill
+The Plumbing & Cooling Nerds can help you save money on your water bill

 The extra expense from a water leak can be burdensome.
 We are here to help evaluate the issue, track down the problem, and fix the leak/ get your water bill back to a manageable amount.
-Call Plumbing Nerds at (239) 500-6373 or send us a message through our website.
+Call Plumbing & Cooling Nerds at (239) 215-3330 or send us a message through our website.